 Are you a member of IALA?

-Do you have an AtoN authority, if not is there another governmental or non governmental, agency responsible for AtoN matters
+Do you have an AtoN Competent Authority?

 Is the responsibility for providing AtoN services officially assigned by your government, by decree or any other legal text, to an organisation within your country.

-Do you have an VTS authority, if not is there another governmental or non governmental, agency responsible for VTS matters
+Do you have an VTS Competent Authority?

 Is the responsibility for providing VTS services officially assigned by your government, by decree or any other legal text, to an organisation within your country.